vitalitk/vitalitk/README.md

 ### Okay so basically,
-I speak Enlish, Ukrainian, and now I can add French and German to the list.
+I speak English, Ukrainian, and now I can add French and German to the list.